 Recent actions against Fannie Mae and Freddie Mac by the Securities and Exchange Commission (SEC) also produced the standard reaction by GSE apologists.
 The New York Times’ Joe Nocera was quick to denounce the SEC, arguing that Fannie and Freddie were late to subprime.
 While I agree that the SEC case is likely a weak one, that, however, is for the opposite reason than Joe supposes.

 Politico yesterday reported that Agriculture Secretary Tom Vilsack is upset.
 According to him, the USDA just don’t get no respect:

 The office of Senator Tom Coburn (R-OK) has released the 2011 edition of its annual “Wastebook.”
 The document spotlights 100 particularly ridiculous expenditures of taxpayer money from the past year.
 From an entertainment standpoint, it’s pure gold.
 But it’s also infuriating, depressing, and a painful reminder of what happens when politicians and bureaucrats spend other people’s money.

 If you’re a taxpayer and you like beef jerky, I have good and bad news.
 The good news is that Jack Link’s is expanding the production facilities at its corporate home in Minong, Wisconsin.
 The bad news is the expansion is being “made possible” with a $365,000 federal grant to Minong for infrastructure upgrades.

-On Monday, the U.S. Postal Service filed its proposal to reduce service standards with the Postal Regulatory Commission (PRC).
-The USPS is seeking to cut costs by closing about half of its mail processing facilities, which would mean slower mail delivery.
-Given that the USPS is running on financial fumes and Congress is still trying to figure out how to kick the can down the road, management apparently decided that it had to act.
+Last week, the U.S. Postal Service filed a plan with its regulator to close half of its mail processing facilities and reduce delivery standards in order to reduce costs.
+I called the move a message to Congress because “the USPS is running on financial fumes and Congress is still trying to figure out how to kick the can down the road.”